SH20RAJ/sraker/README.md

 # sraker

 ## Tagline
-A modern task manager for the connected and disconnected world
+A modern, offline-capable task management application built with Next.js

 ## Description
 Sraker is a powerful task management application that helps you organize your daily tasks efficiently.
 Built with Next.js and featuring Progressive Web App (PWA) capabilities, sraker works seamlessly both online and offline, ensuring your productivity never stops regardless of your connectivity status.